What is Cost Per Unit? How to Calculate Cost Per Unit? Top 5 Strategies For Minimising it.

 Calculating cost per unit is important because it is a key determinant of net profit per unit or earnings per share (EPS).
 EPS is a key performance indicator used by shareholders to assess performance.

 It also helps you to price your products appropriately.
-Knowing the cost of production will let you make a well-informed decision about the mark-up value.
+Knowing the cost of production will let you make a well-informed decision about the markup value.

-It helps you amplify the SKU (stock-keeping units), which are your highest profit generators and assists in boosting customer loyalty and satisfaction.
+It helps you amplify the SKU (stock-keeping units), which are your highest profit generators, and assists in boosting customer loyalty and satisfaction.

 Also, if you know the different costing elements, you can work towards reducing the different components.
 If your cost of production is accurate, you can undertake SKU rationalisation and decide which products to keep and discontinue.

-These measures will help in space rationalisation and price optimisation with the key goal of improving cash flows, increasing return on invested capital and boosting operating margins.
+These measures will help in space rationalisation and price optimisation with the key goal of improving cash flows, increasing return on invested capital, and boosting operating margins.

 A large organisation can lower unit costs through economies of scale and optimise the market offering price.
 You must calculate the cost per unit for all the various SKUs.

-How to Calculate Cost Per Unit?
+How to Calculate Cost Per Unit (with Examples)?

 You must ascertain the total fixed cost and the total variable cost of production to calculate the cost per unit.
 Their sum must be divided by the total number of units produced to derive the unit cost of production.